mikemccabe210/nerval_networks/README.md

 ## Examples

+Nodes represent sets of points.
+Edges represent points shared between the sets corresponding to nodes.

 !["Coil20"](images/coil.png)
-*Fig 1: Learned nerve representation of COIL20 dataset*
+*Fig 1: Learned nerve representation of COIL20 dataset.
+Clear cyclic patterns reflect the rotating objects.
+Rectangular objects seem to get picked up better as radially symmetric objects tend to get collapsed to a point.*

 !["mnist"](images/mnist.png)
-*Fig 2: Learned nerve representation of MNIST*
+*Fig 2: Learned nerve representation of MNIST.
+Using similar parameters as COIL, MNIST doesn't break into clusters.
+However, the relationships between the classes are clearly visible. *